Advanced Systems Integration (ASI): A Comprehensive Guide

 How does ASI support scalability?

 ASI supports scalability by creating flexible frameworks that allow new technologies and systems to be added easily.
 Integrated platforms can grow alongside business needs without requiring a complete overhaul.
-This adaptability ensures long-term sustainability and competitiveness in changing markets.
+This adaptability may support long-term competitiveness in changing markets.

 What is the role of predictive analytics in ASI?